sombriks/sample-testcontainers/README.md

 or sqlite, but that comes with a price: the dialect might be different from the real deal.

-To proper avoid that, it's ideal to use same RDBMS for development, staging and for testing.
+To properly avoid that, it's ideal to use same RDBMS for development, staging and for testing.

 Using TestContainers makes this task a real breeze.